Venomous mammal: Primates

 Slow lorises (of the genera Nycticebus and Xanthonycticebus) are accepted as the only known venomous primate.
-Slow loris venom was known in folklore in their host countries throughout southeast Asia for centuries; but dismissed by Western science until the 1990s.
+Slow loris venom was known in folklore in their host countries throughout southeast Asia for centuries, but dismissed by Western science until the 1990s.
 There are nine recognised species of this small-bodied nocturnal primate.
 They possess a dual composite venom consisting of saliva and brachial gland exudate, a malodourous fluid forming from an apocrine sweat gland on the animal's forearm.
 Both fluids have been demonstrated as being venomous individually and creating a more potent venom when mixed.
 Slow loris brachial gland exudate (BGE) has been shown to possess up to 142 volatile components, and possesses a variant of the cat allergen protein Fel-D1.
 The BGE has several ecological functions including anti-parasitic defence and communication.
 Slow loris saliva has been shown to be cytotoxic to human skin cells in laboratory experiments without the administration of BGE.

 The venom is administered through morphologically distinct dentition in the form of an adapted toothcomb.
 In the wild envenomation occurs from intraspecific competition; whereby two slow lorises fight for mates, food or territory.
-Slow loris inflicted wounds are a major cause of premature death in zoo and wildlife slow loris populations; often resulting in festering and necrotic wounds.
+Slow loris inflicted wounds are a major cause of premature death in zoo and wildlife slow loris populations, often resulting in festering and necrotic wounds.
 Slow loris envenomation in humans is rare, but can result in near fatal anaphylactic shock.
 A suite of additional effects of the venom have been documented including mild to permanent disfigurement and mobility loss.
 The study of slow loris venom was brought to the public attention in 2012 by the research of the primatologist Prof. K.A.I Nekaris and in her BBC documentary The Jungle Gremlins of Java.

 Arguably venomous mammals

-Eulipotyphla (previously known as insectivores)
+Eulipotyphla

 Hedgehogs (Erinaceinae) anoint their spines with a range of toxic and irritating substances.
 They will sometimes kill toads (Bufo sp.), bite into the toads' poison glands and smear the toxic mixture on their spines.

+Afrosoricida

 Tenrecs, which are similar in appearance to hedgehogs but from a different line of evolutionary descent, may also have separately evolved self-anointing behaviour.